491621

 For years supervisors of projects would identify the different parts of the project that needed doing when and by whom.
 They would prioritise these in order to ensure everything was finished on time.
 Henry Gantt put order and structure into this process by showing how the various steps in the project could be labelled and given timelines.
 He portrayed these component parts as horizontal bars in a graph.
 In this way the project is broken into its component parts and everyone can see their responsibility for completing the bit that is their responsibility.
 The person in charge of the project can keep track of any parts which are slipping behind and that could cause a delay if they run behind schedule.

-In the examples below we can see how the project has been broken down into various tasks (defining the mission, setting goals etc) with timelines against each.
-We can also see how some tasks, such as the internal and external scan, feeds into the mission statement which in turn is linked to a SWOT analysis.
+In the examples below we can see how a project has been broken into various tasks (defining the mission, setting goals, carrying out analysis etc) with timelines against each.
+We can also see how the tasks are sequential as the project unfolds.
+In this case the Gantt chart is a simple device for controlling the project.
+It could be added to by indicating who should be responsible for each task and putting a budget on each task.

 bottom of page